JuliaSobczak/JuliaSobczak.github.io/_posts/2023-01-04-start-of-the-exumas.md

 <p class="subtitle">Jan 8, 2024</p>

 Being on the boat has changed my sleep schedule tremendously.
-Usually we are all in bed by 8:30 pm; I probably sound like an eighty-year old man.
+Usually we are all in bed by 8:30 p.m.; I probably sound like an eighty-year old man.
 Next I'm going to start calling dinner, supper and eating at early-bird specials.
 There just isn't much entertainment after dark down here.
 Thanks to StarLink, we have wifi so movies are an option, but we're all too tired by the end of the day to watch one.
 The sun really takes it out of you, it's like an inverse solar charger.

 Unfortunately, the sun barely showed itself today.
 Jules and I woke up super early and were fortunate enough to catch a glimpse before it disappeared behind the clouds.
 The sky remained a dark gray monotone color all day.